Bee Haven is open Sunday afternoons, 1- 5 pm, May through Thanksgiving. Our next open shop day is Sunday, August 25th.

-Directions to Bee Haven Honey Farm: located a few miles south of Worcester village, right off Rt.
-12 in north-central Vermont - or 15 minutes north of Montpelier.
-To reach us from Montpelier, take Rt.
+Directions to Bee Haven Honey Farm: We're located a few miles south of Worcester village, right off Rt.
+12, in north-central Vermont, or 15 minutes north of Montpelier.
+To reach us from there, take Rt.
 12/Elm St., north out of town.
-You'll drive past the Wrightsville Reservoir on your right and continue through the flats in the woods until you come into Putnamville.
-Watch for a right hand turn onto Norton Road, the bridge that crosses the river.
-We're the first house on the other side of the bridge, a green farmhouse with white trim, with a black mailbox with a bee on it.
-Our dog is friendly.
+You'll start driving uphill and soon be driving past the Wrightsville Reservoir on your right, then over a bridge and through some flats in the woods, after which you come into Putnamville.
+Take the only right hand turn, onto the bridge.
+It’s Norton Road.
+Cross the river on the bridge and we're the first house on the other side, a green farmhouse with white trim, and a black mailbox with a bee on it.

 Richard and Genevieve Drutchas Bee Haven Honey Farm 18 Norton Road, Worcester, Vermont, 05682 (802) 223-7316